-A gold ETF (Exchange Traded Fund) may come in handy if you want to diversify your portfolio and hedge it against inflation and currency risks.
+A gold ETF (Exchange Traded Fund) may be helpful to diversify your portfolio and hedge it against inflation and currency risks.

 Unlike stocks, an alternative investment asset like Gold is often uncorrelated with the stock markets during periods of extreme uncertainty.

-This means that when investors are fleeing the financial markets, they may pile into gold, pushing its price up, even though the overall market is in negative territory.
+This means that when investors flee the financial markets, they may pile into gold, pushing its price up, even though the overall market is in negative territory.

-That said, gold is also a volatile asset, and you should be careful about over-exposing your portfolio to any security beyond what you are comfortable with from a risk-tolerance perspective.
+That said, gold is also a volatile asset.
+You should be careful about over-exposing your portfolio to any security beyond what you are comfortable with from a risk-tolerance perspective.

-In addition to purchasing a gold ETF using a brokerage account, other ways to gain exposure includes purchasing physical gold bullion, gold stocks, and gold derivatives.
+In addition to purchasing a gold ETF using a brokerage account, other ways to gain exposure includes buying physical gold bullion, gold stocks, and gold derivatives.

 In this article, I cover some of the best gold ETFs you can buy in Canada in 2023.